Skip to main content

 RFI vs. RFQ vs. RFP: What's the Difference?

-In the world of government and corporate procurement, acronyms abound.
-Three of the most common—and most commonly confused—are RFI, RFQ, and RFP.
-While they all sound similar, they serve very different purposes in the buying cycle.
-Understanding the difference is key to knowing how to respond and what the buyer is actually looking for.
+, acronyms abound.
+Three of the most common — and most commonly confused — are RFI, RFQ, and RFP.
+While they all sound similar and are often used loosely in everyday conversation, they serve very different purposes in the buying cycle, are issued at different stages of a procurement process, and require a completely different kind of response.
+Understanding the difference is key to knowing how to respond and what the buyer is actually looking for at that stage.

 The Quick Summary